I was reading in the Book of Mormon the other day and came across this familiar verse:

 I always interpreted despising the “shame” of the world to mean despising the shameful practices and attitudes of the world.
 But now that I read it, another meaning comes out that I hadn’t considered before: despising the shame the world heaps on us.

 The world wants us to hide our light

-In other words, nowadays “confessing” Christ becomes an actual confession– a public admission of guilt that you are a member of a strange, fringe, a-scientific cult.
+In other words, nowadays “confessing” Christ becomes an actual confession– a public admission of guilt.
+Guilt for being a member of a strange, fringe, anti-scientific cult.
 Like if you were to reveal you were a flat-earther or anti-vaxxer, except worse (actually, in some segments of society, I would guess the anti-vaccine belief would even appear more normal and acceptable than our religion).
 Many view our beliefs as not just incorrect, but harmful, hateful, and destructive.
-They are angry that we not only believe this Jesus stuff, but that our version of Jesus teaches only to avoid throwing stones, but also to sin no more.
-Ad the fact that we bring our kids up in such a belief makes us outright dangerous in their minds.
+They are angry that we not only believe this Jesus stuff, but that our version of Jesus teaches not only to avoid throwing stones, but also to sin no more.
+And the fact that we bring our kids up in such a belief makes us outright dangerous in their minds.